treziac/schema-registry/docs/api.rst

    :<json string compatibility: New global compatibility level.
 Must be one of NONE, FULL, FORWARD, BACKWARD

+   :>json string compatibility: New global compatibility level.
+Will be one of NONE, FULL, FORWARD, BACKWARD

    :statuscode 422:
       * Error code 42203 -- Invalid compatibility level
    :statuscode 500: